 - Fibroid may lead to hysterectomy: Sometimes the fibroid will need to be removed in order for the obstetrician to close the uterus up.
 Those situations are rare but because of them, there is a slightly increased risk of hysterectomy at the time of the C-section delivery.

 In most cases, fibroids do not pose a problem during pregnancy but there are situations where they do.
 Depending on the size of the fibroid and where it is within your uterus, you may run into complications.
-Under normal circumstances, fibroids should not cause problems during pregnancy, but you should make sure they are closely monitored by your doctor.
+Under normal circumstances, fibroids should not cause problems during pregnancy.

 Most women will have a healthy, uncomplicated pregnancy.
 However, fibroids can raise your risk of some pregnancy troubles.